Le Scalable Vector Graphics, ou SVG, est un format de données, basé sur XML, conçu pour décrire des ensembles de graphiques vectoriels. (Wikipedia)

 width="10cm" height="30cm" >

-<img ... width=".." height="..">
+<img ... width=".." height="..">.

-qui transforme les polices en courbes.
+-n qui transforme les polices en courbes.

-[exemple].
+:hover [exemple].